Four lifestyle factors are proven to determine your posture, weight, overall health, and the ability to feel joy often.

-It’s beneficial to eat more grass-fed meats and vegetables, while simultaneously eating less processed or refined store products that come in bags, wrappers, and cans.
+Eating more grass-fed meats and vegetables while simultaneously eating less processed or refined store products that come in bags, wrappers, and cans is beneficial.

 Just about any body composition problem you have is a diet problem, not a training problem.” –– Chris Shugart

-Additionally, it’s a good idea to start thinking of your gut as a garden in which you grow good things and keep out the pests.
+Additionally, it’s a good idea to start thinking of your gut as a garden where you grow good things and keep out the pests.

-TIP: For resistant starch, I puree sweet potatoes once a week and store them in a sealed glass container in the refrigerator.
-Cooling a starch after cooking is what helps make it “resistant” and helpful to your gut.
+TIP: For resistant starch, I steam or boil diced sweet potatoes once a week and store them in a sealed glass container in the refrigerator.
+Cooling a starch after cooking helps make it “resistant” and helpful to your gut.

 Resistant starch won’t break down and absorb to become glucose.
 It’s a way to feed your good bacteria without experiencing a blood-sugar spike.
 I eat a few tablespoons of this each day.
 It tastes fine, but I don’t think of it as food – I think of it as medicine.

-One-third of Americans are averaging less than 6 hours sleep a night, which – in turn – impacts their hormone production, brain chemistry, willpower, the ability to feel satiated, and their willingness to stand with properly aligned posture.
+One-third of Americans are averaging less than 6 hours of sleep a night, which – in turn – impacts their hormone production, brain chemistry, willpower, the ability to feel satiated, and their willingness to stand with an aligned posture.

-“You could easily be missing out on a half-hour of sleep regularly and not realize it,” explains Sleep Researcher Dan Pardi.
-“When I first started to track my own sleep, I had been telling everyone I was getting 8 hours a night.
-Turns out – after I measured it for two months – I was getting 7.”
+“You could easily be missing a half-hour of sleep regularly and not realize it,” explains Sleep Researcher Dan Pardi.
+“When I started tracking my sleep, I had been telling everyone I was getting 8 hours a night.
+After I measured it for two months, it turns out I was getting 7.”